 About California Dairies, Inc.

-California Dairies, Inc. is the largest member-owned milk marketing and processing cooperative in California producing 40 percent of California’s milk.
-Co-owned by more than 400 dairy producers who ship 16 billion pounds of Real California Milk annually.
-California Dairies, Inc. is a manufacturer of quality butter, fluid milk products and milk powders.
+California Dairies, Inc. is the largest member-owned milk marketing and processing cooperative in California, producing approximately 40 percent of California’s milk.
+Co-owned by over 300 dairy producers who ship nearly 17 billion pounds of Real California Milk annually, California Dairies, Inc. is a manufacturer of quality butter, fluid milk products and milk powders.
 In addition, California Dairies, Inc. is the home of two leading and well-respected brands of butter – Challenge and Danish Creamery.
-California Dairies’ quality dairy products are available in all 50 United States and in more than 50 foreign countries.
+California Dairies, Inc.’s quality dairy products are available in all 50 United States and in more than 50 foreign countries.